 2.1 Use of personal information

 Personal information is never given to third parties unless you expressly allow it, and we never collect personal data without giving you this information to us along with registration.
-In the transition to a new application system, applications will be sent to the email address associated with the individual job posting.
-This practice will be phased out in June 2018.

 Personal information is used to implement the act or service in which the information was collected in connection with.
 The information is also used to gain more knowledge of you and other users of the site.
 This use may include studies and analytics that are aimed at improving our products, services and technologies.